guyhwilson/guyhwilson.github.io/_posts/2021-1-3-blog-post-2.md

 <a name="3"> [3] </a> Base-10 is also sometimes used, in which case the units are "Shannons".

+<a name="4"> [4] </a> We at least know that it's not a *qindar*:

+(ˈkɪntɑː ) or qintar (kɪnˈtɑː ) noun plural qindarka (-ˈdɑːkə) or -tarka (-ˈtɑːkə) an Albanian monetary unit worth one hundredth of a lek.

-<a name="3"> [3] </a> They also tested a "syntagmatic density of information ratio" (SDIR), which is just how much less compression is required to encode the oral corpus relative to some target language (in this case, Vietnamese).
+<a name="5"> [5] </a> They also tested a "syntagmatic density of information ratio" (SDIR), which is just how much less compression is required to encode the oral corpus relative to some target language (in this case, Vietnamese).
 The idea here is that the oral corpus texts are semantically similar, so direct comparisons based on syllable length can roughly approximate information density.
 For a language $L$ with $NS_{t}^{L}$ syllables on oral corpus text $t$, its overall SDIR is:

 $$ SDIR^{L} = \frac{1}{15} \sum_{i=1}^{15} \frac{NS^{VIE}_{i}}{NS_{i}^{L}} $$